MetaSICL: Globalizing Auditory LLMs for Underserved Speakers and Languages via Meta Speech In-Context Learning: Methodology

 Performance of general audio understanding and reasoning is evaluated on MMAU and MMAR, which encompass speech, ambient sound, and music comprehension tasks.
 MMAU includes a diverse set of tasks covering 27 skills, with a focus on perception and domain-specific reasoning.
 MMAR comprises 16 subcategory tasks spanning speaker, environment, and content reasoning; audio quality and difference assessment; music and aesthetics; anomaly, spatial, and temporal analysis; and general reasoning.
 For both datasets, accuracy is reported on the public test split using the official evaluation scripts.

 \paragraph{Multilingual ASR \& Speech Translation.}

-To verify that the improvements generalize beyond the training tasks, multilingual ASR and ST are additionally evaluated on CommonVoice \cite{commonvoice:2020} and CoVoST2 \cite{wang2020covost}, respectively.
-Evaluation is conducted on unseen language pairs and languages (de, fr, zh, en$\rightarrow$ja, and ja$\rightarrow$en).
+To verify that the improvements generalize beyond the training tasks, multilingual ASR and ST are additionally evaluated on CommonVoice \citep{commonvoice:2020} and CoVoST2 \citep{wang2020covost}, respectively.
+Evaluation is conducted on languages and translation pairs not included in our post-training data (de, fr, zh, en$\rightarrow$ja, and ja$\rightarrow$en).
 Word error rate (WER) is reported for alphabetic languages, character error rate (CER) for Chinese, and BLEU with up to 4-gram precision for ST performance.